OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

     [actualData appendData: digestBuffer];
 ```

+This script performs the following steps:
-1. Gets the data as `NSMutableData`.
+1. Get the data as `NSMutableData`.
-2. Gets the data key (typically from the Keychain).
+2. Get the data key (typically from the Keychain).
-3. Calculates the hash value.
+3. Calculate the hash value.
-4. Appends the hash value to the actual data.
+4. Append the hash value to the actual data.
-5. Stores the results of step 4.
+5. Store the results of step 4.

 After that, it might be verifying the HMACs by doing the following: